cvasquez23/portfolio-site/README.md

 ---

-> Web developer in Mount Pleasant, Michigan who has a passion
+> Web developer with 4+ years of experience developing,
+> implementing and maintinging websites.
+Passionate
 > for learning, building and bringing websites to life.
-> Seeking a remote front-end web developer position.
+> Seeking a remote web developer position.

 ---